 We believe that Hugo came to Themar on 1 October 1900 to fill the position of “Jewish Religious Teacher, Cantor, and Schochet” advertised in the 27 July 1900 edition of The Israelite newspaper: “Since the present Lehrer must leave the community to do his military service,” the ad read, “we are looking for someone to be Lehrer, Kantor, and Schochet.
 In addition to room & board, the salary as Lehrer and Kantor is 900 marks.
 Payment for ritual slaughtering is about 250 marks and opportunities for further income is possible.
 Only state-certified teachers can be considered and we ask that candidates submit their applications as soon as possible.”

-Hugo and Eva Kahn married on 01 January 1902, and she joined him in Themar, becoming a German citizen upon her marriage.
+Hugo and Eva Kahn married on 31 December 1901 in Trier, and she joined him in Themar, becoming a German citizen upon her marriage.
 Their first child, Johanna, was born at the end of 1902.
 Bruno, their youngest child, was born in Themar on 15 October 1908.